alibaba-damo-academy/PDMO.jl/reproduction/README.md

   validate, and plot it.
 For Section 3.1 this is the manuscript-literal diagnostic profile; use `reported` for the submitted Figures 7--10.

 Figure 2 has no `archived` input and rejects that mode.
-Appendix A instead uses `table`, `parse --accuracy-csv FILE`, `archived-source --arxiv-source FILE`, and `full`; its `full` mode is deliberately a failing asset audit until the original training inputs are recovered.

 The `--output` value is a base directory.
 Each command writes to `--output/<mode>/`, so a smoke run cannot replace archived or full-grid